saxix/django-concurrency/docs/settings.rst

 SANITY_CHECK
 -----------------------
-.. versionadded:: 0.4
 .. versionchanged:: 0.7

 Default: ``False``

-.. warning:: Deprecated.
+Deprecated.
 Starting from 0.7 has no effect and will be removed in 0.8

-If you wand to disable the check raised when you try to save an object with a revision number set but without pk (this should not happen) you can set ``CONCURRECY_SANITY_CHECK=False`` in your settings.

-This is useful if you have some existing test code that uses factories which create a random number thus preventing the sanity check from passing